Silver Diamine Fluoride

 Are There Any Risks?

 There are some risks that are associated with silver diamine fluoride.
-First, it will stain any decay in the teeth, turning it black.
+First, it will stain any decay in the teeth, turning them black.
 The stained areas can then be corrected with fillings or crowns.
 If you already have restorations, the treatment may also stain them.
 Along with the teeth, silver diamine fluoride may temporarily stain the soft tissues of the mouth.
 It cannot be washed off, but it will disappear on its own in one to three weeks.
 You may notice a metallic taste after the application, but this should fade quickly.
 There is also a risk that the treatment may not stop current tooth decay.
-In this case, further treatments with silver diamine fluoride may be recommended, or you may be recommended for alternative treatments such as fillings, root canal therapy or an extraction of the affected tooth.
+In this case, further treatments with silver diamine fluoride may be recommended, or you may be recommended for alternative treatments such as fillings, root canal therapy, or extraction of the affected tooth.
 Silver diamine fluoride should be avoided if you are allergic to silver, or if you have painful sores or raw patches on your gums or other soft tissues in your mouth.

 Silver diamine fluoride is a safe, effective way to help maintain the health of your teeth and prevent the formation of cavities.
 For more information, call Van Alstine Family Dentistry at Van Alstine Family Dentistry Phone Number (734) 482-8500 today.